lfi-project/.github/profile/README.md

 LFI aims for the following goals:

-- Compatibility: LFI can be used to sandbox nearly all existing C/C++/assembly code unmodified, works with existing system call interfaces, etc.
+- Compatibility: LFI can be used to sandbox nearly all existing C/C++/assembly libraries unmodified (they just need to be recompiled).
+Sandboxed libraries work with existing system call interfaces, and are compatiable with existing development tools such as profilers, debuggers, and santizers.
 - Performance: LFI aims for minimal overhead vs. unsandboxed code.
 - Security: The LFI runtime and compiler elements aim to be simple and verifiable when possible.
-- Usability: The tools should make it as easy as possible to retrofit sandboxing in existing code.
+- Usability: LFI aims to make it easy as possible to used retrofit sandboxing, i.e., to migrate from unsandboxed to sandboxed libraries with minimal effort.

 Non-goals include a stable binary format and platform independence.
 We will use whatever architecture-specific hardware features and compiler techniques we can